 An inning means the entire span of one team’s batting and another’s bowling.
 Every team gets a fair chance at both jobs.
 Innings can also be defined as the playing period of individual batsmen.

-Life, as we know, has its own innings.
-The first innings is where we struggle, work, and earn the scores.
+As we know, life has its innings.
+In the first innings, we struggle, work, and earn the scores.
 In the second inning, we balance the earned scores against the expenses, just like the scoreboard keeps a tab of the scores of both teams.

 8. The Team to lean on

 The gentleman’s game is all about team efforts.
-Each team consists of 11 players and each one plays an important role in winning the game.
+Each team consists of 11 players, each playing an essential role in winning the game.
 You need to pick each member strategically so that each one brings value to the team.

-In your life, your friends and family play the role of your team.
-You need to choose your friends right, and also whom to be close to within the family.
-It’s the right people who will hold you high through all the thick and thin of life.
+Your friends and family are your team in life.
+You need to choose your friends well and also whom to be close to within the family.
+The right people will hold you high through all the thick and thin of life.

-You need the right people to lean on at hard times.
+You need the right people to lean on at challenging times.

 9. Extra-man or the hidden wings